barryclark/jekyll-now/_posts/2017-10-30-calculating-slis-with-prometheus.md

 ![Prometheus Buckets](/images/prometheus-buckets.png "Prometheus Buckets")

-This means each bucket is always a "less than _n_ ms" type of bucket, meaning that buckets "to the right" contain all buckets "to the left" of themselves.
+This means each bucket is always a "less than _n_ ms" type of bucket, meaning that buckets "to the right" contain all buckets "to the left".

-Which bucket sizes are meaningful is up to you; depending on your defined SLIs, you should definitely have one bucket which corresponds to the upper bound of your indicator, so that it's possible to reason about it (we'll get to that below).
+Which bucket sizes are meaningful is up to you; depending on your defined SLIs, you should have one bucket which corresponds to the upper bound of your indicator, so that it's possible to reason about it (we'll get to that below).

 Creating this kind of metric is quite simple if you use one of the many [Prometheus client libraries](https://prometheus.io/docs/instrumenting/clientlibs/); most have direct support for histogram type metrics out of the box.
 You usually just have to add the bucket sizes and instrument your code (and of course expose a `/metrics` endpoint).